ElRuxian/mnk/readme.md

 ### Building

 A CMake build system is provided.

+ImGui, ASIO, and SFML are automatically fetched, built, and statically linked.

+On Linux, essential system libraries such as OpenGL and the C++ standard library remain dynamically linked.
+The corresponding shared objects must be available for the executable to run.

-Required dependencies are automatically fetched, built, and linked.
-All linking is done statically —except for OpenGL, as it is commonly found— to create a single, stand-alone executable.
+On Windows, all dependencies are statically linked to produce a fully standalone executable.

 Check [releases](https://github.com/ElRuxian/mnk/releases) for pre-built binaries.